javierhndev/Voyager-Reference-Models/PyTorch/examples/ddp/README.md

                                               transforms.Compose([transforms.ToTensor()]))
 ```
 **Data distribution**

 Before loading the data into the `Dataloader`, it needs to be distributed among the different workers using the `DistributedSampler` class.
-So train and test data need have their own sampler as:
+So train and test data need their own sampler as:

 ```python
 train_sampler = torch.utils.data.distributed.DistributedSampler(